A number of organizations and attractions in Metro Vancouver offer Spring Break camps for children and teenagers during the school holidays in March.

 Timberline Ranch

 Timberline Ranch is a retreat and camp centre in Maple Ridge.
 Surrounded by nature, the ranch offers all sorts of outdoor experiences for all ages.
-In the spring there are often special camps for children.
-Details about Spring Break camps at Timberline Ranch in 2026 are to be confirmed.
+In the spring there are often special four-day camps for children.
+In 2026 the camps run from Monday to Thursday over both weeks of the holidays.
+Activities include horseback riding, archery, rock climbing and more.

-For more details about the place in general, see our article about Timberline Ranch.
+For additional details about the place in general, see our article about Timberline Ranch.

 Other Information